delphicventurescode/ACAD_CV_AnandManikutty_AcademicCV__public/PROF1__GuideToAnandManikuttysProfProfile/README.md

 This directory holds the following documents:

-(-) Guide to Anand Manikutty's Professional Profile.
+(-) Outline of Anand Manikutty's Professional Profile.

 [+]